Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 - Calling `GetDocumentAsync()` in turn calls `ReadFileAsync()`
 - File name is formed by prepending `docs/` to the name of the document

 These specifics may be true now, but they can easily change in the future.
-For example, it's not a stretch to imagine that we may decide to store files under a different path or replace calls to `ReadFileAsync()` with `DownloadFileAsync()` (as a means to preemptively cache files locally).
+For example, it's not a stretch to imagine that we may decide to store files under a different path or replace the call to `ReadFileAsync()` with `DownloadFileAsync()`, as a means to preemptively cache files locally.

 In both cases, the changes in the implementation won't be observable from the user perspective as the surface-level behavior will remain the same.
 However, because the test we wrote relies on internal details of the system, it will start failing, indicating that there's an error in our code, when in reality there isn't.

 The second scenario works a bit differently, but also suffers from the same issue.
 To verify that a document is correctly persisted in the storage when it gets saved, it checks that a call to `UploadFileAsync()` takes place in the process.

 Again, it's not hard to imagine a situation where the underlying implementation might change in way that breaks this test.
-For example, we may decide to optimize the behavior slightly by not uploading the documents immediately, but instead keeping them in memory to later send in bulk using `UploadManyFilesAsync()`.
+For example, we may decide to optimize the behavior slightly by not uploading the documents straight away, but instead keeping them in memory and sending in batches using `UploadManyFilesAsync()`.

-An experienced mocking practitioner may also point out that some of these shortcomings can be avoided: we can provide stubs for all methods on the interface, rather than just the ones that are expected to be called, and also could avoid using specific arguments:
+An experienced mocking practitioner might argue that some of these shortcomings can be mitigated if we configure our mocks to be less strict.
+In this instance, we can modify the test so it expects a call to any of the upload methods rather than a specific one, while also not checking the parameters at all:

 ```csharp
 [Fact]